Varicose veins in pregnancy

-You can treat varicose veins in pregnancy by sitting in a tub containing warm water for a couple of minutes.
-You can also utilize a massage to relax the veins and improve blood circulation in the lower half of your body.
-Another effective way to treat varicose veins in pregnancy is by using ice packs to reduce the swelling.
+You can treat varicose veins in pregnancy by sitting in a tub containing warm water for a few minutes.
+You can also massage to relax the veins and improve blood circulation in the lower half of your body.
+Another effective way to treat varicose veins in pregnancy is using ice packs to reduce swelling.

-Generally, varicose veins in pregnancy can be prevented by leading an active lifestyle, wearing maternity support hosiery, elevating your legs to improve circulation, and increasing sodium intake.
+Generally, varicose veins in pregnancy can be prevented by leading an active lifestyle, wearing a maternity support hose, elevating your legs to improve circulation, and increasing sodium intake.

 Varicose veins surgery

 The surgical procedure is usually the last option if all the available treatments cannot improve your problem.
-The surgical solution is known as ligation and stripping to remove the affected veins.
+The surgical solution is ligation and stripping to remove the affected veins.

-This surgery is usually carried out under general anesthetic, which means you will be asleep during the procedure, and you will not feel any pain.
-It is performed by tying off the vein in the affected leg and removing it. n, then, the surgeon will make two small incisions.
+This surgery is usually carried out under general anesthetic, which means you will be asleep during the procedure and will not feel any pain.
+It is performed by tying off the vein in the affected leg and removing it. n, then the surgeon will make two small incisions.
 The first one will be near the groin at the top of the varicose vein.